-The Zeta SL offers an array of well-designed features that rank highly for their functionality in keeping our reviewers dry.
-We appreciated its sleek, low profile Velcro wrist closures, which minimized the amount of water that ran down our arms and into our sleeves, while our hands were above our head.
-The main front zipper is watertight and sports a minimal internal storm flap; while small in appearance, it proved more than adequate to keep water out, even during the wettest of storms.
-The Durable Water Repellency (DWR) held up incredibly well on this jacket and was among the most long-lasting in our review.
+The Zeta SL offers an array of well-designed features, which rank highly for their functionality in keeping our reviewers dry.
+We appreciated this model's sleek, low profile Velcro wrist closures, which minimized the amount of water that ran down our arms, if we were using our hands were above our head.
+The main front zipper is watertight, sporting a minimal but effective internal storm flap which keeps the water out in even the wettest of storms.
+The Durable Water Repellency (DWR) held up incredibly well on this jacket and is one of the best in our fleet.

 Breathability and Venting

-One small drawback of the Zeta SL is that it doesn't feature any additional ventilation.
-As we talk more in-depth about in our main review, ventilation isn't as crucial as breathability; for example, if it's pouring rain or you happen to find yourself on an overgrown trail, you won't be able to open your vents up much (if at all) because water will start coming in through the vents.
-However, if your body runs warm and killer ventilation is what you're looking for, the Outdoor Research Foray and the Marmot Minimalist both feature pit zips (much bigger ones in the case of the Foray).
+One potential drawback is the Zeta SL doesn't feature any additional ventilation.
+As we talk more in-depth about in our main review, ventilation isn't as crucial as breathability; for example, if it's pouring rain, but you happen to find yourself on an overgrown trail, you won't be able to open your vents up much (if at all) because water will start coming in through the vents.
+All jackets have breathability maximums than can easily be exceeded if you are overdressed for a given level of exclusion.

 Comfort & Mobility